JdSeus/jdsParallax/README.md

 </div>
 ```

-Currently it creates a parallax effect with a background position on the center and it will fullfil all of the first parent element with a relative position.
+It will fullfil all of the first parent element with a relative position.
 The following style of utilization is recommended:
 ```html
 <div class="container">